adbrain/hiring-excercise/design/README.md

 See the spec mock [here](http://www.adbrain.com/assets/images/other/html-css.png).

-- browser support: IE 10+
+- do not worry about browser support, aim for latest Chrome

 Generally: